Étale algebra: Properties

 Let G denote the absolute Galois group of K. Then the category of étale K-algebras is equivalent to the category of finite G-sets with continuous G-action.
-In particular, étale algebras of dimension n are classified by conjugacy classes of continuous homomorphisms from G to the symmetric group S_{n}.
+In particular, étale algebras of dimension n are classified by conjugacy classes of continuous group homomorphisms from G to the symmetric group S_{n}.
 These globalize to e.g. the definition of étale fundamental groups and categorify to Grothendieck's Galois theory.